stepanhruda/dyld-image-loading-performance/README.md

 ---

+### Another workaround

-_Another workaround is to link against all frameworks using `-weak_framework` and invoke `dlopen` during the run of the app (the example app does this).
+Link against all frameworks using `-weak_framework` and invoke `dlopen` during the run of the app (the example app does this).
 You'll need to ensure the framework is loaded before using any symbols from it.
-You will still take the _dyld_ performance hit, but this gives you flexibility when the hit happens._
+You will still take the _dyld_ performance hit, but this gives you flexibility when the hit happens.